bahrus/xodus/README.md

 xodus follows an Edge of Tomorrow pattern:

 1. Every static resource reference is versioned, so coherent caching is possible.
-2. It is useful to think of the generation of HTML in 4 phases, which break down into two pairs of (nearly) isomorphic processing
+2. It is useful to think of the generation of HTML in 4 phases, which break down into two pairs of (nearly) isomorphic processing:
+    1. Out of the main thread:
-    1. On the Edge, in a cloudflare worker (or dino or node service) modeled after Service Workers, which can share code with:
+        1. On the Edge, in a cloudflare worker (or dino or node service) modeled after Service Workers.
-    2. In a browser service worker
+        2. In a browser service worker.
+    2. On the main thread:
-    3. In a template in the browser, during template instantiation, which can share code with:
+        1. In a template in the browser, during template instantiation, which can share code with:
-    4. In the live DOM tree
+        2. In the live DOM tree
 3. Multi-layer declarative redundancy.
 The same declarative syntax is used and potentially supported in all 4 layers above.
 Where the syntax refers to external resources (including library JS references), each of the first three layers can either:
     1. See if the external resource is in cache, and if so, perform the instructions found in the declarative syntax.
     2. If not, "punt" and let the next layer handle it.